Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 ## Instantiating Adapters, Logical Device, and Device Queue Group

-In GPU there is no direct relation to Physical Device, instead `gfx-hal` provides us API to get Adapter instance, which has Physical Device instance and various Queue family details.
+In GPU, there is no direct relation to Physical Device;
+instead, `gfx-hal` provides us API to get Adapter instance, which has Physical Device instance and various Queue family details.